Tendonitis of the Foot and Ankle

 Several tendons within the foot and ankle structure can become inflamed or injured.
 The location of the affected tendon can determine the level of pain you may experience and the course of treatment that is necessary for recovery.

 The Achilles tendon is located at the back of the ankle.
 This long tendon is attached to the heel bone and stretches up to the calf muscle.
 While the Achilles is prone to inflammation, tears can occur in the weak spot where the tendon attaches to the heel.
 In addition, further damage may result in the need for surgery.
+There are various exercises you can do to help avoid Achilles tendonitis.

 Extensor tendonitis is less common than most other types.
 This tendon is found at the top of your foot, so less stress is placed on it during physical activity.
 Certain health conditions like arthritis can contribute to an increase in swelling and tightness in this area.